 Visit the coolest pumpkin patch in Pflugerville!
 Pick your pumpkin, decorate it, and stay for the pfun games and treats.
 Take a dip in the pool, pick your pumpkin, decorate it and stay for pfun games and treats.
 The pool will also be open for recreational swim during the event.
 Price: $10 per adult (includes one medium pumpkin), $5 per child (includes one small pumpkin), or $3 per person (no pumpkin included).

 Halloween Craft Night

-Join us for a family-friendly movie night in the Pumpkin Patch.
-We will be showing the movie “Coco”.
+Join the fun for a family-friendly movie night in the Pumpkin Patch.
 We will have free popcorn, snow cones, candy, and drinks.
 Bring a lawn chair or blanket to sit on.
-FREE!